 What are Secondary Sources?

 "...[Secondary sources] are accounts written after the fact with the benefit of hindsight.
-They are interpretations and evaluations of primary sources." ("Primary, Secondary, and Tertiary Sources").
+They are interpretations and evaluations of primary sources."
+(University of Maryland: "Research Using Primary Sources").

 - Biographical works